- BR Insider

-Here are just a handful of situations or batting routines that might be happening to your player at practice and if you are a coach, let's take some time to perhaps rethink how your baseball/softball team's hitting time is being used.
+Here are just a handful of situations or batting routines that might be happening to your player at practice.
+If you are a coach, let's take some time to perhaps rethink how your baseball/softball team's hitting time is being used.

 Yes, this does happen!
 Before I get too critical on coaches and their practice plans here, it should be said that I love defense.
 I was a catcher my whole career and love making defensive plays and stopping runs from scoring.
 It's crucial for the outfield and infield to be able to communicate and work well together, but do we really need to skip hitting so that there can be three hours of bunt coverage?
 Especially on a play that gets ran once a year!
 Every baseball and softball player in the lineup will get at least two at-bats in a game.
 The one secret play, that never works, is not worth the time.
 Do the math, get some swings in.

 If you have to have entire practices dedicated to defense, just be sure to do the same for hitting.
 Even if a player has what might be considered a "bad swing," at least they can develop timing with their bad swing and have more of a chance for success